 Explore Denali National Park and Kenai Fjords National Park in this 8-day Alaska Road Trip Itinerary.
 Discover best tips on where to stop, things to do, and more!

 As it goes in all of the destinations we share, please practice good trail etiquette and remember to Leave No Trace.
 This means packing out all of your garbage, being respectful to others on busy trails, and following the established rules.

 Getting to Alaska

 Alaska is a huge state and Anchorage will be your starting point for visiting Denali and Kenai Fjords National Parks.
 Several major airlines fly in and out of the Anchorage airport.

-If you’ll be camping on your road trip, get a free 90-day membership to The Dyrt Pro, one of our favorite campsite finder apps.
+If you’ll be camping on your road trip, get a free 30-day membership to The Dyrt Pro, one of our favorite campsite finder apps (if you’re signing up on mobile, use the code “Bearfoot”).
 You can search for campgrounds offline, view photos, read reviews, use their road trip planning tools, and more!

 Best Time to Visit Alaska

 In Alaska they joke that June is Spring, July is Summer, and August is Fall.
 For the best weather on your Alaska road trip, visit from mid-June to mid-August.
 If you visit in the shoulder of that time period, you’ll have fewer crowds, but you risk running into rain and even snow.
 By late August or early September, the bugs have mostly died off, so that’s also something to think about.

 Keep in mind that in Denali National Park, some services and parts of the park don’t open until late June.
 June is the driest of the summer months and August is generally the rainiest so make sure to pack appropriately.
 With all this being said, the next time I head to Alaska I’m hoping to travel up there sometime between December and March so I can see the aurora borealis, also known as the Northern Lights.
 The Iditarod Sled Dog Race is also in early March, which I’d love to see the start of!